ssc-sp/datahub-docs/AdminGuide/Demo-Script.md

 ## Terms & Conditions and Language

-Before entering the Science Program DataHub Portal, there are two important steps you need to complete.
+Before entering the Federal Science DataHub Portal, there are two important steps you need to complete.

+1. **You need to select a language for the portal.** This language selection ensures that you can easily navigate and use the platform in your preferred language.

 1. **You need to accept the Terms and Conditions** that govern the use of the platform.
 This is an essential requirement to gain access to the features and benefits of DataHub.

-1. **You need to select a language for the portal.** This language selection ensures that you can easily navigate and use the platform in your preferred language.

 Once you have selected a language and accepted the Terms and Conditions, you will be granted access to the portal.